dracidoupe/graveyard/docs/index.rst

 Documentation for DraciDoupe.cz development
 ###########################################

-This documentation is intended for developers intersted in joining development of https://www.dracidoupe.cz/ .
+This documentation is intended for developers interested in joining development of `DraciDoupe.cz <https://www.dracidoupe.cz/>`_.

 It assumes you have local working copy of the site.
 If not, follow installation guide from `repository's README <https://github.com/dracidoupe/graveyard/>`_.